 Ready mixed concrete consists of specific amounts of rock, sand, water, and cement being mixed together.
 The exact amounts of these elements depends on the use of the product, the area’s climate, and other factors.

-One of the reasons ready mixed concrete is so popular is because the local concrete supplier can create batches of concrete that are specific to the job and precise in measurement, texture, and materials.
+Ready mixed concrete is popular because the local concrete supplier can create batches of concrete that are specific to the job and precise in measurement, texture, and materials.

-Commercial batch plants are able to produce both dry mixes and wet mixes, but most local batch plants only create wet ready mixed concrete.
+Commercial batch plants produce both dry mixes and wet mixes, but most local batch plants only create wet ready mixed concrete.

 Dry mixes are usually available at local hardware stores.
 They are nice for small concrete jobs since you only need to add water to the mix.

-Wet mixes, on the other hand, are what we refer to as ready mixed concrete.
-Wet mixes have the water added at the plant, and they are ready to be delivered by cement truck.
+Wet mixes, also known as "ready mixed concrete," have the water added at the plant and are ready to be delivered by cement truck.

 Because water has already been added and the cement is activated, ready mixed concrete cannot be stored in warehouses or bags like dry concrete mixes.
-It also requires continual agitation and mixing while it is transported from the batch plant to the job site.
+Ready mixed concrete also requires continual agitation and mixing while it is transported from the batch plant to the job site.

-When the water is added it becomes a race against the clock.
-If a cement truck has to travel too far, or wait too long, it can cause the concrete to begin to harden and lose effectiveness.
+When water is added to ready mixed concrete, it becomes a race against the clock.
+If a cement truck has to travel too far or wait too long, the concrete can begin to harden and lose effectiveness.